kubernetes/community/contributors/devel/sig-architecture/api_changes.md

 <resource>.<version>.<group>`.
 * [Integration tests](../sig-testing/integration-tests.md)
 are also good for testing the full CRUD lifecycle along with the controller.
+  * To write integration tests for beta APIs you will need to selectively enable the resources you need.
+    You can do this using [cmd/kube-apiserver/app/testing/testserver.go#StartTestServerOrDie](https://github.com/kubernetes/kubernetes/blob/2b1b849d6a8bdeb7dc0807438cfd0ff2a9d752c1/cmd/kube-apiserver/app/testing/testserver.go#L325).
+    You will then pass the `--runtime-config=groupname/v1beta1/resourcename` as a flag to enable the beta API.
+* For beta APIs, e2e tests need to perform discovery checks against the kube-apiserver to determine if a beta API is enabled or not.
+See [test/e2e/apimachinery/discovery.go](https://github.com/kubernetes/kubernetes/blob/2b1b849d6a8bdeb7dc0807438cfd0ff2a9d752c1/test/e2e/apimachinery/discovery.go#L50) for an example.
+  There is a [prow dashboard for beta API jobs](https://prow.k8s.io/?job=*betaapis*) to watch your results.

 ## Making a new API Group